the-hackku/hackku25-website/readme.md

 7. Visit `http://localhost:3000` in your browser to access the application.

+Use `npx prisma studio` to view the database

 ## Usage

 - **Register**: Participants sign up, providing their details.